IgorJakovljevic/crypto-exchange/README.md

 The root URL for WebSocket access https://ws.crypto.com

 All requests must be made via HTTPS protocol.
-For `POST`requests, the `Content-Type` in the request must be `application/x-www-form-urlencoded`.
+For `POST` requests, the `Content-Type` in the request must be `application/x-www-form-urlencoded`.

 ## <span id="generate-key">Generate the API Key</span>

-Before sending making any requests, you'll need to generate a new API key.
+Before sending any requests, you'll need to generate a new API key.
 This can be done via the web interface in【User Center】-【API】.
 After generating the key, there are two things you need to record:

 - API Key
 - Secret Key